 One of the main functional requirement is to improve and implement more tests, such as SMS tests, voice tests (establish a call, answer a call, hang up, reproduce and record audio).
 Those tests must have a snapshot of the mobile and, if possible, Wi-Fi information attached, as well as the GPS location.

 Other functional requirement is the production of radiologs in JSON format with device and mobile network information or Wi-Fi information, in the case of scanlogs.
-A variation of this, is a snapshot, which a radiolog with a user commentary at the end, describing why that snapshot was taken.
-In addition, there are special radiologs taken when certain events happen, these events can be a call establishment, a call drop, a handover, a roaming state change, a cell reselection, a call setup or a call release.
+A variation of this, is a snapshot, which consists of a radiolog with a user commentary at the end, describing why that snapshot was taken.
+In addition, there are special radiologs taken when certain events happen.
+These events can be a call establishment, a call drop, a handover, a roaming state change, a cell reselection, a call setup or a call release.
 Those radiologs must be activated by the user, or remotely by the management system with a configurable interval, and stored locally according to a configurable space limit.

 The mandatory parameters of a radiolog are the probe Integrated Circuit Card Identifier (ICCID), the timestamp in epoch time (time in milliseconds since 1/1/1970), probe’s International Mobile Equipment Identity (IMEI), the GPS coordinates, mobile network mode, id of the cell, operator’s name, if device’s roaming is active, the rxlevel, area code and some specific parameters that vary with the technology, for example, the Received Signal Code Power (RSRP) on 3G and the Reference Signal Received Power (RSRP) or Reference Signal Received Quality (RSRQ) on 4G.
 Additionally, it can contain the neighbor’s cells information, an event or a user feedback comment in the case of a snapshot.

 Other requirement, considering the amount of information that now needs to be stored is to pass from the local storage of those data files to a local database.
-In addition, it is being stored Wi-Fi information equally to radiologs in a table called scanlogs.
-In the next chapter, will be explained how these requirements were implemented, how the database is structured, what parameters are being saved and what they mean with more detail.
-It should be possible for user to choose if it wants to store the results in the phone’s internal memory or in the external memory card.
+In addition, Wi-Fi information is also stored in a similar fashion to the radiologs in a table called scanlogs.
+In the next chapter, it will be explained how these requirements were implemented, how the database is structured, what parameters are being saved and what they mean in more detail.
+It should be possible for the user to choose if it wants to store the results in the phone’s internal memory or in the external memory card.
 The user should also be able to consult those results in a map or a list.

+A key feature in the ArQoS Pocket solution is the scheduling of personalized tests.
+The device can have pre-configured tests available, but is mandatory for the app to receive configurations and scheduled tests from the management system.
+In addition, anomalies and networks logs must be saved locally and may be seen in an history page with all the information associated.